DaveBenham/VenomModules/README.md

   If the coin flip count is 1 (both TRIG and PROB are mono), then polyphonic inputs to A and/or B are treated as a whole - all of the channels on the A input are directed to either the A or B output.
 The same for the B input.
 The number of channels need not match across A and B.

   But if either of TRIG or PROB are poly, resulting in multiple coin flips, then each coin flip is applied to the appropriate channels in A and B inputs.
 This can result in A and B input channels being scrambled across the A and B outputs.
+Monophonic A and/or B inputs are replicated to match the coin flip channel count.
 Missing channels in A and/or B are treated as 0V.
 Extra channels are ignored.

 - **All inputs**

   The number of coin flips is the maximum channel count found across all four inputs - TRIG, PROG, A, and B. Monophonic inputs are replicated to match the maximum channel count.
 Polyphonic channels with missing channels treat the missing channel as 0V.

   Polphonic inputs in A and/or B can always be scrambled across A and B outputs.

 A pair of yellow lights indicate the current routing configuration.
 A yellow light glowing to the left of the PROB knob indicates a no-swap configuration.
 A glowing yellow light to the right indicates a swap configuration.